Mickey Cochrane

 In the collection:

 Mickey Cochrane played from 1925-1937, serving as the backbone for four pennant-winning clubs.
 A two-time Most Valuable Player, Cochrane played nine years for Connie Mack’s Philadelphia Athletics and four more for the Detroit Tigers.
-The catcher’s .320 career batting average as well as h
+In the collection is this beautiful photo of Mickey Cochrane

 The back of the photo features Cochrane’s handwritten pointers about proficiently playing the catching position.
 Perhaps what set Cochrane apart from his contemporaries was the willingness to do whatever it took to win.
 Indeed, his nickname was “Black Mike” because of his fire and